nwon0017/ie_wordpress_2/_pages/calculator.md

 post_date: 2020-08-23 23:48:02
 ---
 <h2>How much can you save?</h2>
-		<h1>Save on Your water Bills</h1><p>Do you know how much you spend on your water bills each month?
-You can save up when you know what you spend on the most.<br />Use our calculator to save up on bills and also find out how many donuts or coffee you can buy with the money saved.
-Who doesn't love coffee and donuts!!
-Right?!<br />Find out whether you are spending more or less on your water usage compared to the average household!</p>[CP_CALCULATED_FIELDS id="10"][CP_CALCULATED_FIELDS id="13"]
+		<p>This calculator helps you estimate your total water consumption and the savings you can earn from reducing the amount of water consumed.
+Water seems like a free-flowing essential resource, but do you know the cost of your water consumption?
+Which section of the household uses the most water?
+Use our calculator to find out now!</p>[CP_CALCULATED_FIELDS id="10"][CP_CALCULATED_FIELDS id="13"]